What Is The Procure-to-Pay Process?

-In simple terms, the Procure-to-Pay process is how an organisation purchases the raw materials needed to do business.
-For most businesses, defining the process begins long before making transactions.
+In simple terms, the Procure-to-Pay process is how an organisation purchases the raw materials and services needed to do business.
+For most businesses, defining the process begins long before making individual transactions.

 The Procurement Plan

-Prior to making transactions, every business should have a procurement plan in place to define purchasing.
+Prior to making transactions, every business should have a procurement plan in place to define purchasing—and strong support from accounts payable to ensure prompt, cost-effective payments for the goods and services acquired.
 In the plan, anticipated goods and services are identified and expected costs are figured.
 A budget is set for each department or category of goods, with a delivery timeline defined.
 Optimally, goods arrive when they are needed and not before, to minimise costly storage and maintenance.

-The procurement plan outlines the process of ordering.
-Some materials can be well defined and automatically ordered when a threshold is reached; for example, when a construction company is building a house, a new order of wood screws can by automatically triggered when supply reaches a specified low.
-With low cost constant-use items on straight-through processing, the business never runs out or overstocks, and the workload is minimised for that category of item.
+The procurement plan outlines the process of obtaining goods and services, with contingencies that will help prevent delays, production shutdowns, or needless waste.
+Some materials can be well defined and automatically ordered when a threshold is reached; for example, when a construction company is building a house, a new order of wood screws can be automatically triggered when supply reaches a specified low.

 “Every retailer, manufacturer, or service provider needs an efficient method to manage purchasing, cash flow, build vendor relationships, and maximise buying power.”